Ford turns back to Microsoft to build connected-car services

 Butler declined to say whether Ford is developing a concierge/communication service similar to General Motors Co’s OnStar.
 But he said Ford’s new partnership with Microsoft “positions us to be able to deliver a broad set of connectivity-related services.”

 Ford is not the first automaker to use the Azure platform.
 Four years ago, Microsoft and Toyota Motor Corp announced a cloud-services partnership around Azure.
-And in 2013, a similar deal was struck with Qoros, a unit of China’s Chery Automobile Co.
-(Reporting by Paul Lienert in Detroit; Editing by Cynthia Osterman)
+And in 2013, a similar deal was struck with Qoros, a unit of China’s Chery Automobile Co [CHERY.UL].